peteroupc/peteroupc.github.io/bernoulli.md

 1. Set _r_ to 0.
 (This is the number of times the algorithm rejects a random number.)
 2. Flip the input coin until the coin returns 0.
 Then set _G_ to the number of times the coin returns 1 this way.
 3. With probability V(_G_)/_G_!, return _G_ (or _r_ if desired).
-(In practice, the probability check is done by generating _G_ uniform random numbers and determining whether those numbers satisfy the given probability class, or generating as many of those numbers as necessary to make this determination.
+(In practice, the probability check is done by generating _G_ uniform random numbers and determining whether those numbers satisfy the given permutation class, or generating as many of those numbers as necessary to make this determination.
 This is especially because _G_!, the factorial of _G_, can easily become very large.)
 4. Add 1 to _r_ and go to step 2.

 The following Python functions use the SymPy computer algebra library to find probabilities and other useful information for applying the von Neumann schema, given a permutation class's EGF.